rokugin/ExtraMapActions/docs/author-guide.md

 ### Tile Properties<span id="tileprops"></span>
 ### Doors
-Examples can be found [here](https://github.com/rokugin/ExtraMapActions/tree/main/docs/Examples/Custom%20Doors%20Examples).<br>
+Door examples can be found [here](https://github.com/rokugin/ExtraMapActions/tree/main/docs/Examples/Custom%20Doors%20Examples).<br>

 In order to place custom doors on a custom map, you need to:
   * Place at least the bottom transparent tile of the door on the `Buildings` tile layer